 All XMA25 sessions take place at the Lagoa Henriques Auditorium.

-The schedule of conference sessions will be available close to the event date.
+The schedule of conference sessions is available in the programme >

 Main session with speakers and a moderator, followed by sessions with participants moderated by members of the Scientific Committee.